 The Remuneration Committee's primary task is to prepare the Board to make decisions on remuneration policies, remuneration and other terms of employment for Executive Management Team members and employees responsible for control functions.
-The Committee is to monitor and evaluate variable remuneration programmes for the Executive Management Team (both ongoing and those completed during the year), as well as the application of the remuneration guidelines for senior executives resolved on by the AGM and the Group's remuneration structure and remuneration levels
+The Committee is to monitor and evaluate variable remuneration programmes for the Executive Management Team (both ongoing and those completed during the year), as well as the application of the remuneration guidelines for senior executives resolved by the AGM and the Group's remuneration structure and remuneration levels.

 The Remuneration Committee is to have at least two members appointed by the Board on an annual basis.
-All members must be independent in relation to the company, the company's management and the company's major shareholders.
+All members must be independent in relation to the Company, the Company's management and the Company's major shareholders.
 The Remuneration Committee meets at least twice per financial year.
-Since the 2018 AGM, the Board's Remuneration Committee members have been Ingrid Bonde (Chairman), Joakim Rubin and Gunilla Öhman.
+Since the 2019 AGM, the Board's Remuneration Committee members have been Ingrid Bonde (Chairman), Joakim Rubin and Lars Wollung.
+Gunilla Öhman was a member of the Remuneration Committee until the 2019 AGM.
 The CEO and Chief People Officer also attend the Committee's meetings.
 Company employees may be summoned to Committee meetings to provide details on specific reports or issues.
 Remuneration Committee meeting minutes are recorded and are available to Board members.
 The Committee Chairman reports to the Board at all Board meetings concerning the issues discussed and proposed at Committee meetings.
-The Committee held eight meetings in 2018, with all members in attendance at these meetings.
+The Committee held four meetings in 2019, with all members in attendance at these meetings.